Tuition and financial support

 (BA Hons) Biblical and Pastoral Studies

-- You may receive up to £6,000 – the loan is paid directly to Newbold and goes towards your tuition fees.
+- You may receive up to £9,250 if you are a full-time student – the loan is paid directly to Newbold and goes towards your tuition fees.

 It is worth noting that you may need to give details of your household income for this loan.

 - Your course lasts for more than a year, so the loan will be divided equally across each year of your course.

 - You get the first payment after your course start date, once we confirm you’ve registered.

 - The loan will be paid in 3 instalments of 25%, 25% and 50% each year.

 - After your application has been approved, you’ll be sent a letter with your payment dates.
 You can also check them in your online account.